joelparkerhenderson/open-source-project-flavors/README.md

 ## Solopreneur Project

+**Broadly:** A project that is started and led by one developer, or tiny team, and gets so successful that the project is paid offering.
+Some projects do payments for services, or support, or subscriptions.

 **Examples:** Sidekiq, Avo. (can you suggest more?)

-**Broadly:** A "solopreneur project" is our nickname for this project flavor: a project that is started and led by one developer, or tiny team, and gets so successful that the project is paid offering.
-Some projects do payments for services, or support, or subscriptions.

 **Typical Pros:** Excellent for company use, because the developer is responsive, responsible, available, and accepting money.